Paul Reed (basketball): Professional career

-Philadelphia 76ers (2020–present)
+Philadelphia 76ers (2020–2024)

 Reed was drafted in the second round with 58th overall selection in the 2020 NBA draft by the Philadelphia 76ers.
 On December 3, he signed with the 76ers on a two-way contract, meaning he would split time between the 76ers and their G League affiliate, the Delaware Blue Coats.
 Reed made his NBA debut on January 4, 2021, playing the final 90 seconds of the game and scoring two points on his sole field goal attempt in a 118–101 win over the Charlotte Hornets.
 Paul played with the Blue Coats during the shortened single-site G League season in 2021, where he won the league's Most Valuable Player and Rookie of the Year awards.

 On March 26, 2021, the 76ers announced that they had converted Reed to a standard NBA contract.

 On November 27, 2022, Reed grabbed 13 rebounds and scored 12 points during a win over the Orlando Magic.

+On May 2, 2023, Reed sank four clutch free throws, leading the Philadelphia 76ers to win Game 1 of the Eastern Conference Semi-finals against the Boston Celtics.